MEschenbacher/wireguard-formula/README.md

 [install WireGuard](https://www.wireguard.com/install/) yourself.
 You can use this formula afterwards.

+# Requirements

+ - systemd: This formula makes use of wireguard systemd service files.
+ - wireguard kermel module

 # Installation

 See the full [Salt Formulas installation and usage instructions](http://docs.saltstack.com/en/latest/topics/development/conventions/formulas.html).